alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 The UK strategic export control lists include finished items or systems, raw materials and components.
 For example:

 * weapons and explosives
-* goods, technology or services or components designed or modified for military use (for example vehicles, aircraft or marine craft, imaging equipment, armoured protective equipment, cryptographic technology or training materials for a weapons system)
+* goods, technology, software or components designed or modified for military use (for example vehicles, aircraft or marine craft, imaging equipment, armoured protective equipment, cryptographic technology or training materials for a weapons system)
-* ‘dual use’ items - goods, technology, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example nuclear materials, chemical agents, electronics, computer or telecommunications equipment, sensors, lasers, machine tools, navigation and avionics equipment, marine technology or aerospace technology)
+* ‘dual use’ goods, technology, software, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example nuclear materials, chemical agents, electronics, computer or telecommunications equipment, sensors, lasers, machine tools, navigation and avionics equipment, marine technology or aerospace technology)

-The UK strategic export control lists also cover the transfer of information that could be used for military or dual use purposes.
+The UK strategic export control lists include the transfer of information that could be used for military or dual use purposes.
 For example:

 * technical or training manuals
 * diagrams or blueprints

-This includes information in any form.
+You'll need a licence for information in any form.
 For example print, email, telephone, text message or electronic file transfers of information about controlled technology.

+You'll also need a licence for

 You must apply for a licence if the government tells you that you need one.

+$CTA

+If you're exporting goods that are being picked directly from your place of work by your customer ("ex-works goods), tell them to check if they need an export licence.

+$CTA

 ## When you need an export licence

 If you don’t get a licence for items that need one your goods will be delayed at customs.
 They could be confiscated and you could be fined or prosecuted.

 $CTA
-Use the [goods checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to find out if your goods are on the UK strategic export control lists, and how they’re categorised.
+Use the [goods checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to determine if your goods are on the UK strategic export control lists, and how they’re categorised.
 $CTA

 Or [download a copy of the UK strategic export control lists](https://www.gov.uk/government/publications/uk-strategic-export-control-lists-the-consolidated-list-of-strategic-military-and-dual-use-items-that-require-export-authorisation).